camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 ### Long Polling to Fetch and Lock External Tasks

-Ordinary HTTP requests are immediately answered by the server, irrespective of whether or not the requested information is available.
+Ordinary HTTP requests are immediately answered by the server, regardless of whether the requested information is available or not.
 This inevitably leads to a situation where the client has to perform multiple recurring requests until the information is available (polling).
 This approach can obviously be expensive in terms of resources.

 {{< img src="../img/external-task-long-polling.png" alt="Long polling to fetch and lock external tasks" >}}

-With the aid of long polling a request is suspended by the server if no external tasks are available.
+With the aid of long polling, a request is suspended by the server if no external tasks are available.
 As soon as new external tasks occur, the request is reactivated and the response is performed.
 The suspension is limited to a configurable period of time (timeout).